Lie groups of controlled characters of combinatorial Hopf algebras: Instructive examples of controlled character groups

 A similar construction is outlined in \cite{MR2790315} to construct solutions to (autonomous) differential equations on a manifold.
-To treat time-dependent differential equations on a manifold, one needs to introduce the so called generalised Connes-Kreimer Hopf algebra (see \cite{MR2407032} or the streamlined exposition in \cite[Section 4.3.3]{MR2790315}).
-This algebra simultaneously generalises the Connes-Kreimer algebra and the shuffle algebra.
+To treat time-dependent differential equations on a manifold, one introduces a generalised Connes-Kreimer Hopf algebra (see \cite{MR2407032}, \cite[Section 4.3.3]{MR2790315}).
 Once the algebra is defined, one obtains power series from its characters through a formula which is similar to \eqref{pseries}.

-\begin{setup}[Open problems] We refrain from discussing both cases in detail as it would involve a detailed combinatorial analysis of these Hopf algebras.
-However, let us outline the main steps and problems in treating these cases: \begin{enumerate} \item Establish control pairs for the shuffle Hopf algebra (using the basis of Lyndon words) and the generalised Connes-Kreimer algebra (here one needs to obtain a suitable basis first). \item Study convergence (or lack thereof) of power series induced by the controlled characters. \end{enumerate}
+\begin{setup}[Open problems] We refrain from discussing the details here as it would involve a combinatorial analysis.
+However, let us outline the main steps and problems: \begin{enumerate} \item Establish control pairs for the shuffle Hopf algebra (using the basis of Lyndon words) and the generalised Connes-Kreimer algebra (here obtain a basis first). \item Study convergence of power series induced by the controlled characters. \end{enumerate}

-Similar to the approach taken in \cite{BS16} one could hope that the exponentially bounded controlled characters together with Cauchy-type estimates will imply local convergence of the series.
+Similar to \cite{BS16} one could hope that exponentially bounded controlled characters with Cauchy-type estimates imply local convergence.
 However, the construction of the power series \eqref{pseries} differs fundamentally from the construction of the B-series \eqref{Bseries}.
-Contrary to B-series, the power series associated to the shuffle algebra do not include a normalisation (which was needed to establish local convergence via \cite[Proposition 1.8]{BS16}).
-Thus exponentially growing characters might not lead to (locally) convergent power series. \end{setup}
+Contrary to B-series, the power series associated to the shuffle algebra do not include a normalisation (needed to establish local convergence via \cite[Proposition 1.8]{BS16}).
+Thus exponentially growing characters might not lead to (locally) convergent series. \end{setup}